-While all executive-level positions at Delta are responsible for economic, environmental, and social matters within their respective functions, the Sustainable Development (SD) Office was created to link smarter and greener value chains across related functions and subsidiaries worldwide.
-This significant initiative reflects the company's strong commitment to enhancing its performance in sustainable development.
+While all executive-level positions at Delta are responsible for economic, environmental, and social matters within their respective functions, the Sustainable Development (SD) Office was created to link smarter and greener value across related functions and subsidiaries This significant initiative reflects worldwide. company's strong commitment to enhancing performance in sustainable development.